-51.1 Rosters may be varied to provide for special hirings by agreement between the majority of Employees and employer.
-If the employee/s is/are a member of the union, the union shall be informed of the intention to use this provision and shall be given a reasonable opportunity to negotiate with the employer.
+51.1 Rosters may be varied to provide for special hirings by agreement between the majority of Employees and the Employer.
+If the Employee/s is/are a member of the Union, the Union shall be informed of the intention to use this provision and shall be given a reasonable opportunity to negotiate with the Employer.